 Importance of Breaks and Stretches

 Even with a perfect setup, regular breaks are vital.
-Take a few minutes every hour to stand up, stretch your hands, fingers, and wrists.
+Take a few minutes every hour to stand up and stretch your hands, fingers, and wrists.
 Simple exercises can do wonders for circulation and flexibility.

 Common Myths and Misconceptions